jodokusquack/member-on/README.md

 compose embarassing posts about non-members.
 Additionally only these members can see who wrote the posts, while others can only guess, or also register for the site. :)

+I am using 'devise' for authentification and 'bulma' for styling.